Playwright, Actress, Nonprofit Development

 Caity-Shea Violette is a playwright, actor and nonprofit development professional based in Chicago, IL.
 Her work has been seen in Washington D.C., Las Vegas, Minneapolis, NYC, Toronto, Denver, and Chicago.
 She is passionate about exploring trauma, invisible disabilities, and gender-based violence by creating new work for women on the stage and page.
 Caity-Shea is also an active advocate for accessibility in the arts.
 She was recently named part of ADA 25 Advancing Leadership's 2017 Fellows Class and serves as the Manager of Marketing and Communications at Thresholds, a nonprofit that brings healthcare, housing, and hope to more than 15,000 people experiencing mental illnesses in Illinois each year.
 She also serves as a board member for Red Theater in Chicago.

-Caity-Shea's newest full-length play REAP THE GROVE will receive a staged reading at Artemisia Theatre in Chicago, directed by Leslie Danzig and featuring Pat Kane, Charlie Irving, Genevieve VenJohnson, and Mindy Shore.
+Caity-Shea's newest full-length play REAP THE GROVE received a staged reading at Artemisia Theatre in Chicago, directed by Leslie Danzig and featuring Pat Kane, Charlie Irving, Genevieve VenJohnson, and Mindy Shore.

 REAP THE GROVE (Staged Reading)